fluffy/blinky/design.md

 Current SyncIn Offset in uS
 Current GPS Offset in uS
 Current Mon Offset in uS
+Tick time of last mon pulse
+Tick time of last sync pulse
+Tick time of last gps pulse

 Current Mon ExtOffset in uS
-Current SyncIn in ExtOffset in uS
 Current GPS ExtOffset in uS

-Tick time of last mon pulse
+Tick time of last ext mon pulse
-TimeTick of last sync pulse
-Tick time  of last gps pulse
+Tick time of last ext gps pulse

 GPS seconds of last gps pulse
 Local seconds of last mon pulse
+Ext seconds of last mon pulse
+LTC seconds of last sync pulse

-The current values are coppied to prev once a seconds in the mon pulse interupt then used to compute the rest of the metrics
+The current values are copied to prev once a seconds in the mon pulse interupt then used to compute the rest of the metrics

-Prev SyncIn Offset in uS
-Prev GPS Offset in uS
-Prev Mon Offset in uS

-Prev Mon ExtOffset in uS
-Prev SyncIn in ExtOffset in uS
-Prev GPS ExtOffset in uS

-Tick time of prev mon pulse
-Tick time of prev sync pulse
-Tick time of prev gps pulse

-GPS seconds of prev gps pulse
-Local seconds of prev mon pulse
-Ext seconds of prev mon pulse
-LTC seconds of prev sync pulse

 Metrics: